ui-libraries/translators-of-the-ancient-mediterranean/README.md

-# translators-of-the-ancient-mediterranean
+# Translators of the Ancient Mediterranean
-A map locating important translators of Ancient Mediterranean writing
+A map locating important translators of Ancient Mediterranean writing.
+See [here](https://ui-libraries.github.io/translators-of-the-ancient-mediterranean/).